JoshPattman/goras/README.md

   - `Embedding`
 - Add `L1` and `L2` regularlization
 - Check if GPU support is working for cuda.
 I think it should work, but I havn't got round to testing yet.
-- Currently, batching for training and prediction discards the remainder of the last batch (eg batch size 8, 17 elements, will only predict 16 things and the last thing will be disacrded).
+- Currently, batching for training discards the remainder of the last batch (eg batch size 8, 17 elements, will only fit 16 things and the last thing will be discarded).
   - I will fix this once I hear back on an issue https://github.com/gorgonia/gorgonia/issues/204
-  - I also still need to add zero padding for prediction
+  - Batching for prediction zero pads but this is a bit wasteful
 - Test and fix softmax and/or CCE
 - Add callbacks for `Fit`